mrgreyh01/Fanzone/README.md

    6.1 Connecting via the terminal
    6.2 Front-End libraries: Justification for the choice of libraries used during the project<br/>
    6.3 Credits: Tutorials or articles used while developing<br/>
-   6.4 License: Add info about software license if needed<br/>
+   6.4 Licence: Add info about software license if needed<br/>
    6.5 Thanks: add thanks to individuals who have helped or guided during the project<br/>